janosh/pymatgen-2-paper/paper/main.typ

 = Community Impact and Involvement

+#figure(
+  image("figs/pmg_dependency_usage.svg"),
+  caption: [3rd-party dependency usage of #pmg modules.], ) <fig:pmg-dependency-usage>

+#figure(
+  image("figs/dependent-usage-of-pmg.svg"),
+  caption: [Dependent repositories' usage of #pmg submodules.], ) <fig:dependent-usage-of-pmg>

-// #SK[This is a nice figure, though I would say it shows community _involvement_ (which is kind of a step ahead of community _impact_).
-What about also showing something like downloads over time (which can be quantitatively inaccurate but should show the trend? 'without mirrors'), and packages requiring #pmg over time?
-(Edit: I see from the GitHub repo that this is in progress)]
+#SK[What about also showing something like downloads over time (which can be quantitatively inaccurate but should show the trend? 'without mirrors'), and packages requiring #pmg over time?]
-// JR: use fig from PR21 once merged

 The growth of #pmg is reflected not only in its feature set but also in its expanding user base and community engagement.
-Steady growth in package downloads and the number of packages requiring #pmg as a dependency over time are evidence of #pmg's increasing adoption across the materials science community.
+Steady growth in package downloads and the number of packages requiring #pmg as a dependency over time are evidence of #pmg's increasing adoption across the materials science community, as shown in @fig:pmg-dependency-usage and @fig:dependent-usage-of-pmg.

 #pmg's impact on the materials science community includes: